Three ways to start.

 - ▸Under 45 CFR § 180, every U.S. hospital must publish a machine-readable price file — gross charges, cash prices, negotiated rates, and min/max — free, public, no signup.

 - ▸Most hospitals technically comply by uploading a giant unreadable file.
-We parsed all 4,625 of them so you don't have to.
+We verified live MRFs for 3,986 of 4,625 CMS-required hospitals and standardized price rows for 3,692 of them.

 - ▸Mark Cuban built Cost Plus Drugs for the same reason — pricing transparency in healthcare.
 We're doing it for hospitals.